-We presented a formal approach for modelling service-oriented application.
-This is part of an on-going effort that we are pursuing within the SENSORIA project towards a methodological and mathematical characterisation of the service-oriented computing paradigm [47].

-The approach is built around a prototype language called SRML - the SENSORIA Modelling Reference Language - and offers an engineering environment that includes abstraction mappings from workflow languages (such as BPEL [12]) and policy languages (such as StPowla [11]), and model-checking techniques that support qualitative analysis [4].
+We presented a formal approach for modelling service-oriented applications.
+This is part of an on-going effort that we are pursuing within the SENSORIA project towards a methodological and mathematical characterisation of the service-oriented computing paradigm [39].
+Our approach is built around a prototype language called SRML - the SENSORIA Modelling Reference Language - and offers an engineering environment that includes abstraction mappings from workflow languages (such as BPEL [14]) and policy languages (such as StPowla [13]), model-checking techniques that support qualitative analysis [4] and support for quantitative analysis through the use of stochastic process algebra [9].
 A mathematical semantics is available for all aspects of the approach as partially illustrated in the paper (see [1,3,25,26,27,28] for a more comprehensive account).